 The next Sail Across the Sun cruise is in the works for 2022.
 Stay tuned for more information as it becomes available.

 Coming up on its sixth year, the Sail Across the Sun cruise features the band Train (of "Drops of Jupiter" and "Hey Soul Sister" fame), along with a rotating cast of light alternative rock musicians.
-Below you'll find all you need to know about the voyage, from the nuts and bolts details to a list of performers and what you can expect from the onboard ambiance.
+Below you'll find all you need to know about this themed cruise voyage, from the nuts and bolts details to a list of performers and what you can expect from the onboard ambiance.

 The four-night Bahamas cruise, sailing roundtrip from Miami Feb.
 14 to 18, 2020, features the ports of Nassau and Great Stirrup Cay, Norwegian Cruise Line's private island.
 The voyage is a full charter of Norwegian Pearl, which carries 2,394 passengers.